tdaylan/pcat/docs/index.rst

     :type strgbinsener: str

+    :param asscmetrtype: Type of metric used to associate the sample catalogs with the reference catalog

+    :type asscmetrtype: str

     **Diagnostics**

     :param emptsamp: Perform a futile run without collecting any samples, but creating all data structures and producing all visualizations as if in a normal run.
 Defaults to ``False``.